Johnny Ford

 Rachael: Right.

-Johnny: And I think there’s always kind of an innate sexual nature to drag [inaudible].
-You’re touching gender expression, and gender and sex are so, you know, infinitely linked.
-I think there’s absolutely kind of an underlying tone of sexuality and whatever kind of drag you do.
+Johnny: And I think there’s always kind of an innate sexual nature to drag instead of, like, just shifting gender expression.
+And gender and sex are so, you know, infinitely linked.
+And so, I think there’s absolutely, kind of, an underlying tone of sexuality in whatever kind of drag you do.

-Johnny: If I could change one thing about the drag scene, I would try to get rid of as many barriers as possible for the drag artists that are overlooked, like the bio queens and more like gender nonconforming performers, and, of course, drag kings and queens of color.
-I feel like there are a lot of barriers that still exist for those performers; they obviously don’t get the same kind of attention, and aren’t cast on shows like Drag Race as often.
-I think that’s changing.
-And that’s something that if I could snap my fingers, that’s what I would do is make those same performers in the same spotlight and in the same positions with the same resources as the queens that you’re seeing cast on Drag Race.
+Johnny: If I could change one thing about the drag scene, I would try to get rid of as many barriers as possible for the drag artists that are overlooked, like the bioqueens and more, like, gender nonconforming [unclear] performers, and, of course, drag kings and queens of color.
+I feel like there are a lot of barriers that still exist for those performers.
+They obviously don’t get the same kind of attention, they’re not casted on shows like Drag Race as often.
+And I think that’s changing.
+And that’s something that I would… if I could snap my fingers, that’s what I would do, is make… put those same performers in the same spotlight and in the same positions with the same resources as the kings that you’re seeing being cast on Drag Race.

 Johnny: Yeah, I think, there are definitely several.
-People have a general misconception about drag in that, I think a lot of people think that to be a drag queen, you must want to be a woman, or you may be, like, overly feminine or there’s something going on in your psyche that you’re not like–You know, whatever your general gender expression is and you want to be somebody different.
-And for me that’s not the case.
-In general I think people have a misconception as to why you want to do drag.
-And I think people are starting to more recognize now and see it as like a sport and an art form that is separate from you know the struggle that someone may have related to their gender identity.
+People have the general misconception about drag in that I think a lot of people think that to be a drag queen you must want to be a woman, or you may be, like, overly feminine, or there’s something going on in your psyche that you’re not like… you know, whatever your general gender expression is, that you want to be something different.
+And for me, that’s not the case [unclear].
+But in general, I think people have a misconception as to why you want to do drag.
+And I think people are starting to more recognize now and see it as, like, a sport and an art form that is separate from, you know, the struggle that someone may have related to their gender identity.

-Johnny: What I want people to learn about drag.
-That it is accessible and that everyone should do it.
+Johnny: What I want people to learn about drag?
+That it’s accessible and that everyone should do it.
 That it’s for everybody.
 Absolutely.

 Rachael: Love that.

-Johnny: It’s something that like everyone should touch.
-Everyone should see.
-Everyone should do.
-No matter who you are, you can learn something about yourself from it.
+Johnny: It’s something that, like, everyone should touch, everyone should see, everyone should do.
+Because you can… no matter who you are, you can learn something about yourself from it.

-Rachael: Well, thank you.
+Rachael: Right, yeah.
+Well, thank you.
 That was all of them.

 Leave a Reply